 - Bake for 45 minutes or until tender but not mushy (test at 40 minutes)

 - In a small food processor, add onions, garlic and oil and process until smooth

 - Transfer to a small saute pan, and heat over medium heat until fragrant

 - In a large dutch oven or slow cooker, add the canned tomatoes, and onion/garlic/oil mixture.

 - Add the salt, pepper, sugar, and basil

-- Bring the sauce to a low boil and then reduce heat to low and cook between 4 to 6 hours (if using slow cooker, use high setting for 1 hour then reduce to low for remaining time) (EDIT: leave the lid ajar or even off so that sauce can thicken) Cook until it is thick enough for you
+- Bring the sauce to a low boil and then reduce heat to low and cook between 4 to 6 hours (if using slow cooker, use high setting for 1 hour then reduce to low for remaining time) (IMPORTANT NOTE: leave the lid slightly ajar or altogether off so that sauce can thicken) Cook until it is thick enough for you